-Boris Johnson, in self-isolation, says he’s ‘bursting with antibodies’
+Boris Johnson, in self-quarantine, says he’s ‘bursting with antibodies’

 His staff did not say on Monday whether he had been tested this time, but cases of coronavirus reinfection have been incredibly rare.
-His quarantine appears to be more about modeling to the nation that it’s important to abide by public health directives, which apply even to those who have had the virus before.
+His quarantine appears to be more about modeling to the nation that it’s important to abide by public health directives, which apply even to those who have had the virus.

-In a video posted on social media, Johnson urged others “to follow the rules,” as he was doing after being contacted by the National Health Service’s test-and-trace system Sunday afternoon.
+In a video posted on social media, Johnson, 56, urged others to “follow the rules,” as he was doing after being contacted by the National Health Service’s test-and-trace system Sunday afternoon.

-More than 80 percent of Britons are not obeying self-isolation requirements after learning they have been infected or had contact with someone who tested positive, according to a study by King’s College London.
+More than 80 percent of Britons are not obeying self-isolation or self-quarantine requirements after learning they have been infected or had contact with someone who tested positive, according to a study by King’s College London.

 Perhaps, too, Johnson was making a show of rule-following because he can’t afford to lose more public trust.
 Faith in his government declined precipitously when it came out that his adviser, Dominic Cummings, had flouted restrictions on nonessential travel in March and drove to his family’s country home after he and his wife were infected with the virus.

 The prime minister’s exposure to the virus this time came during a breakfast meeting with six Conservative lawmakers at 10 Downing Street on Thursday.
-One of attendees, Lee Anderson, lost his sense of smell on Friday and tested positive for coronavirus over the weekend.
+One of attendees, Lee Anderson, lost his sense of smell on Friday and tested positive over the weekend.

-Anderson posted a picture on Facebook of himself and Johnson standing slightly apart — but certainly not the advised two meters — and without face masks.
+Anderson posted a picture on Facebook of himself and Johnson standing slightly apart — but certainly not the advised six feet — and without face masks.

-All the people at the breakfast, including two staffers, are reported to be isolating.
+All of the people at the breakfast, including two staff members, are reported to be quarantining.

-Johnson will isolate with his household — his fiancee and their baby son — in their flat at 11 Downing Street, and the prime minister will travel to his office in 10 Downing Street via the back garden, so he will not have to be in contact with any staff.
+Johnson will quarantine with his household — his fiancee and their baby son — in their flat at 11 Downing Street, and the prime minister will travel to his office in 10 Downing Street via the back garden, so he will not have to be in contact with any staff members.

-Johnson on Monday said he felt great, that since he previously had the disease he was “bursting with antibodies,” but he would self-isolate for two weeks as “we got to interrupt the spread of the disease.”
+Johnson on Monday said that he felt great, and that since he previously had the disease he was “bursting with antibodies,” but that he would self-quarantine for two weeks as “we got to interrupt the spread of the disease.”

 He added that he would continue to govern by video conference.